Purchase Computers and Software

 - Check out student discounts at The Cornell Store: The Cornell Store offers academic pricing on selected technology products for Cornell students.
 Many software vendors offer student or educational pricing, and The Cornell Store has these available.
 Some software is free for students with a Cornell NetID.
 Their experienced staff will help you find the solution that’s right for you, plus they have a local repair center.

-- Get free software: Microsoft Office (the most current versions of Word, Excel, PowerPoint, and more), file storage with Box, and antivirus solutions are provided for FREE to students.
+- Get free software: Microsoft Office (the most current versions of Word, Excel, PowerPoint, and more), and antivirus solutions are provided for FREE to students.

 - Look into other software options: Depending on your field of study, you may find the software you need in the university's computer labs; software differs for each lab.
 Most software required for classes can be purchased at The Cornell Store or through CU Software Licensing Services.